 Although I will be taking attendance, it is always your own responsibility to keep track of your absences.
 Absences, if at all occurring, should be reserved for exceptional circumstances.
 If you have missed or will miss class, please review a classmate's notes and the class Powerpoint slides and see me as soon as possible after the absence if you still have questions about the material.
-In accordance with the WSCL academic policy and as described in the Student Handbook, a student who misses more than 2 (two) 3-hour class sessions will be withdrawn from class.
+In accordance with the WSCL academic policy and as described in the Student Handbook, a student who misses more than 4 (four) ninety minute class sessions will be withdrawn from class.

 Although I permit laptops in class, they must be used for classroom purposes only.
-Using the Internet, chat, Facebook, Twitter, Pinterest, games, or any other electronic device for any other purpose is strictly forbidden and may result in the suspension of laptop privileges for the entire class.
+Using the Internet, chat, Facebook, Twitter, Pinterest, Instagram, shopping, games, or any other electronic device for any other purpose is strictly forbidden, reflects poorly on your class participation/professionalism grade, and may result in the suspension of laptop privileges for the entire class.
+Even if I don't say anything in class, know that I can tell when you are using your laptops for non-classroom purposes.